Youdanshow/netre/README.md

 ```

 While running, the script prints a progress bar to `stderr`.
 The last
-`#` in the bar blinks so you can easily see the current progress.
+`#` in the bar blinks so you can easily see the current progress, and it
-When all tasks complete, the script shows how many seconds were
+stops blinking when all tasks complete.
+The script then displays the
-required before printing the final JSON output.
+total time before printing the JSON output.

 ### Output format